ElsieSerem/dsc-phase-2-project-v3-ABC-Industries/README.md

   2. The linear regression analysis indicates that audience engagement, as measured by the number of votes a movie receives, is strongly correlated with a movie's worldwide gross, highlighting the importance of engaging audiences to achieve financial success.

   3. Finally, the chi-squared test reveals a significant association between movie genres and directors, suggesting that the genre a director works in can impact a film's success.
-This finding supports the recommendation to collaborate with successful directors in the Science Fiction and Fantasy, Animation, and Action and Adventure genres
+This finding supports the recommendation to collaborate with successful directors in the Science Fiction and Fantasy, Animation, and Action and Adventure genres.